dungdev1/k8s-injector/README.md

 # k8s-injector
-The admission controller webhook for automating inject containers, health check, volumes,... to Pod
+The admission controller webhook for automatically injecting containers, health check, volumes,... to Pod